vmware-tanzu/velero-plugin-for-vsphere/docs/vanilla.md

 ### Backup vSphere CNS File Volumes

-The Velero Plugin for vSphere is designed to backup vSphere CNS block volumes. vSphere CNS file volumes should be backed up with the [Velero Restic Integration](https://velero.io/docs/v1.5/restic/).
-File volumes must be annotated for Restic backup.
+The Velero Plugin for vSphere is designed to backup vSphere CNS block volumes. vSphere CNS file volumes should be backed up with the [File System Backup](https://velero.io/docs/v1.10/file-system-backup/).
+File volumes must be annotated for File System backup.
 Block and file volumes may be backed up together.

-To use Restic backup for file volumes, please use the `--use-restic` flag to `velero install` command when installing Velero.
+To use File System Backup for file volumes, please use the `--use-node-agent` flag to `velero install` command when installing Velero.
 Annotate all PVs backed by vSphere CNS file volumes before running any `velero backup` commands by using the following command for each pod that contains one or more file volumes to back up: